GEOS: The Graphical Environment Operating System

 Interestingly, GEOS lets you edit the mouse pointer directly in a fashion very similar to how you could

-change the desktop
+change the desktop pattern on the

 The small squares next to “Border”, “B.Ground”, “F.Ground” and “Mouse” can be clicked to cycle the

 colours (out of the 16 available) for that element.